D2-mods/D2-Weapon/d2-weapon/readme.txt

 - What's new:
 	- 2 items are now obtainable in SoD.
 - Fixes:
-	- BG1EE: Fixed Unbalanced Halberd not be added to 2 stores.
+	- BG1EE: Fixed Unbalanced Halberd not being added to 2 stores.
 Broke in the v2.0 update, due to a variable error.
 - Changes:
 	- Revised Chaos Rapier.
 	- Minor adjustments to a couple other weapons.